MehmetMHY/algorithm-challenges/README.md

     - pandas

 - <ins>Basic Clock Solitaire:</ins>
-  - About: A clock solitaire solver done though the termnal console.
+  - About: A clock solitaire solver done though the terminal console.
 To learn the more about clock solitaire, please check out this link: [[wiki](https://en.wikipedia.org/wiki/Clock_Patience)]
   - Requirements:
     - Python3